Salamander Stoves The Hobbit Small Wood Burning Stove Maintaining Your Small Wood Stove Over Summer

 This should be left to a professional, but there’s still a few things that you can do yourself.
 Here are a couple problems that you may encounter, along with some quick fixes:

+1. Is your stove squawking?
+If you can hear some unusual sounds coming from your small wood burning stove, then there’s a good chance you might have some visitors on the roof!
+Seagulls will often nest on chimneys throughout summer when your stove is not in use, which can lead to all sorts of debris falling down the chimney and blocking the liner.
 You may wish to light your stove occasionally to deter any birds from perching on your roof.
 There’s also a wide range of different spikes and bird guards that can be installed on your rooftop to stop birds from nesting.
 If you’re happy for birds to nest there, then there’s nothing you need to do!
 The nest can be safely removed when it’s no longer in use, and a chimney sweep can clear away any debris.

+2. British weather.
 Although it’s the middle of summer, you might still experience some particularly stormy weather.
 If you can see any flue parts have come loose or been damaged, then we offer a wide range of extra flue parts that have been manufactured by Midtherm.

 Storing Your Small Wood Burning Stove